powervr-graphics/Native_SDK/README.md

 The Getting Started guide of our SDK Browser provides step-by-step instructions to build and deploy the SDK example applications for the various support operating systems.
 You can find the SDK Browser [here](http://powervr-graphics.github.io/Native_SDK/SDKBrowser.html).

 ## Documentation ##
 Our documentation (architecture guides, performance recommendations & white papers) can be found on the Imagination website [here](http://community.imgtec.com/developers/powervr/documentation/).
+They are also included in the SDK's Documentation/ directory.

 ## Release notes ##
 The latest PowerVR Graphics Tools and SDK release notes can be found on the Imagination website [here](http://community.imgtec.com/developers/powervr/whats-new/).